Jacob Smith (fur trader)

 Jacob Smith (Wahbesins "The Young Swan"; c.
 17731825), was a fur trader in the Michigan Territory, the founder of Flint, Michigan, and an American spy best known for developing close relations with many Native American tribes in the Michigan Territory and brokering significant land treaties on behalf of the United States government.

 Working as an intelligence gatherer and confidential agent for the United States in the War of 1812, Smith was captured at Fort Mackinac in an attempt to inform Lieutenant Porter Hanks of the impending war.
 Smith served as a captain in the War of 1812 and was present during the surrender of Detroit under General William Hull.
-Smith also served as an Indian interpreter-liaison for the United States and helped negotiate the release of several white families taken prisoner by Native American tribes.
+Smith also served as an interpreter-liaison to Native Americans for the United States and helped negotiate the release of several Euro-American families taken prisoner by Native American tribes.

 Family and early life

-Jacob Smith was born to a soap-maker of Canadian and German descent in Quebec, Canada, and learned to speak fluently in English, French, and the Chippewa-Ottawa dialect of the Algonquin language.
+Jacob Smith was born to a soap-maker of Canadian and German descent in Quebec, Canada, and learned to speak fluently in English, French, and the Ojibwe-Ottawa dialect of the Algonquin language.
 Smith married his first wife, Mary Reed, on July 25, 1798 in the Holy Trinity Anglican Church in Quebec.
 They went on to have five children while Smith began working in the family butchery.
 He later married a Native American woman, with whom he had one child, while engaging in the fur trade.

 Native American relations

 Smith began his career as a fur trader among many Native American tribes along the Flint and Saginaw Rivers.
 Known for being honest in his dealings, assimilating to Native ways of life, and greatly admired for his skills in woodcraft, Smith became very close and well trusted among the Native Americans in Michigan Territory.
-Smith had a confidence placed in him that no other white man had in the region and was given the Indian name of "Wahbesins," meaning "Young Swan," by the Chippewa tribe.
+Smith had a confidence placed in him that no other European man had in the region and was given the name of "Wahbesins," meaning "Young Swan," by the Ojibwe.

 Smith helped the United States government secure land from many Native American tribes, playing a key role in the 1807 Treaty of Detroit and the 1819 Treaty of Saginaw, which ceded millions of acres of land to the United States that make up a majority of Michigan's Lower Peninsula.

 Treaty of Detroit

-The 1807 treaty, made in Detroit with the Ottawa, Chippewa, Wyandot and Potawatomi nations, ceded to the United States present-day Southeast Michigan and Northwest Ohio and was hailed as the first major land cession in the region.
+The 1807 treaty, made in Detroit with the Odawa, Ojibwe, Wyandot and Potawatomi nations, ceded to the United States present-day Southeast Michigan and Northwest Ohio and was hailed as the first major land cession in the region.